 York is a very well located and well connected city - you can visit many different internesting, historical and beautiful places on public transport.

 The seaside resorts of Scarborough and Whitby also make the perfect destination for a day out.
 There are beaches, beautiful views, ice-cream and fish & chips!
 Scarborough is easily accessible by train from York.
 Whitby is a little harder to get to, but well worth it.
 The bus journey takes you over the open moors and past steam railways.
-Of course you can always join our Global Campus Trip in semester 2!
+Of course you can always join our Global Campus Trip to Whitby in semester 2!

 More information on things to do Beyond York